St. Louis Park, Minnesota: Politics

 St. Louis Park is in Minnesota's 5th congressional district, represented by Ilhan Omar, a Democrat.
 The town was placed in this district, which includes traditionally liberal segments of Minneapolis, in the redistricting after the 1990 census.
 Before that, St. Louis Park had been part of the 3rd congressional district, along with Edina and other more conservative suburbs.
 The 3rd district was represented by Republicans Clark MacGregor and William Frenzel from 1961 until 1991.

+Succeeding Jake Spano, mayor Nadia Mohamed is the first elected Somali American mayor of a US city.
+She won election to the position on November 7, 2023.

 Education

 Public schools

-The St. Louis Park School District, Independent School District 283, is home to seven public schools serving about 4,200 students in grades K–12 students.
+The St. Louis Park School District, Independent School District 283, is home to six public schools serving about 4,200 students in grades K–12 students.
 St. Louis Park is the only school district in Minnesota in which every public school has been recognized as a Blue Ribbon School of Excellence by the U.S. Department of Education.

 In the 1960s, the proportion of school-age children in St. Louis Park was much higher than it is now, although the population has not changed much.
 Due to declining enrollment over the years, there have been several changes to schools in the district: